Civil registration in Australia: Name of government registry offices

 Today, the names of government registry offices are generally titled "Registry of Births Deaths and Marriages" or similar.

-In Victoria, the Registry of Births, Deaths and Marriages maintains records of all births, deaths, marriages, stillbirths, adoptions, legitimations and instruments of paternity which have occurred in Victoria since 1853.
-It now also has responsibility for the early church records from 1837 to 1853 which are the only source of births and deaths information for that period.
+In Victoria, the Registry of Births, Deaths and Marriages maintains records of all births, deaths, marriages, stillbirths, adoptions, legitimations and instruments of paternity which have occurred in Victoria since civil registrations began in 1853.
+It now also has responsibility for the church records from 1837 to 1853, which are the only source of births and deaths information for that period.

 Registration of births

-Births in Australia are required to be registered in the state or territory in which the birth takes place.
-If a baby is born in a hospital, the hospital will prepare a "Birth Registration Statement" or similar, which is signed by an appropriately licensed and authorized health professional, and forwards the statement to the appropriate state or territory registry office.
+Births in Australia are required to be registered in the state or territory in which the birth takes place, normally within 60 days.
+No fee is payable for the primary registration.

+If a baby is born in a hospital, the hospital will prepare a "Birth Registration Statement" or similar, which is signed by an appropriately licensed and authorised health professional, and which is forwarded to the appropriate state or territory registry office.
 If the baby is born at home, a statement is required from a registered midwife, doctor or two other witnesses other than the parent(s).
 Some states require a baby of an unplanned birth to be taken to a hospital within 24 hours.
 Some states also require still-births to be registered in the same way as regular births.

 Birth certificates

 An Australian Capital Territory birth certificate.

-Once registered, a separate application (which sometimes can be done along with the Birth Registration Statement) can be made for an official birth certificate, generally at a fee.
+To obtain an official birth certificate a separate application must be lodged (which sometimes can be done along with the Birth Registration Statement), generally at a fee.
 The person(s) named or the parent(s) can apply for a certificate at any time.
 Generally, there is no restriction on re-applying for a certificate at a later date, so it could be possible to legally hold multiple original copies.

 The state or territory issued birth certificate is a secure A4 paper document, generally listing: Full name at birth, sex at birth, parent(s) and occupation(s), older sibling(s), address(es), date and place of birth, name of the registrar, date of registration, date of issue of certificate, a registration number, with the signature of the registrar and seal of the registry printed and/or embossed.

 Most states allow for stillbirths to be issued a birth certificate.
 Some states issue early pregnancy loss certificates (without legal significance if before 20 weeks).
 Depending on the state or territory, amendments on the certificate are allowed to correct an entry, add ascendant, recognize same-sex relationship, and changing the sex of the holder is possible in all states and territories.

 The full birth certificate in Australia is an officially recognized identity document generally in the highest category.
 The birth certificate assists in establishing citizenship.
 Shorter and/or commemorative birth certificates are available; however, they are not generally acceptable for identification purposes.